bppwrite/bppwrite.github.io/content/submit-a-play/woodward-newman-drama/index.md

 The Woodward/Newman Drama Award is an exclusive honor offered by Bloomington Playwrights Project, remembering the many great dramas Joanne Woodward and Paul Newman performed in together.

 It presents the best unpublished full-length drama of the year with a cash prize of $3,000 and a full production as part of the BPP's Mainstage season, along with travel reimbursement.
-Submissions for the 2019-20 competition must be postmarked by March 1, 2019.
+Submissions for the 2020-21 competition must be postmarked by Dec 1, 2019.

 ## 2018-19 Award